realDantalion/metal-fatigue-retrofit/README.md

 ## Status

-Reverse engineering complete and all patches validated in-game: no crash at ~60–70 combots plus heavy vehicle and AI battles (framerate is the natural limit now).
+All patches validated in-game: no crash at ~60–70 combots plus heavy vehicle and AI battles (framerate is the natural limit now).
 The GUI patcher is feature-complete in 10 languages.

-Not yet verified: behaviour in a real **multiplayer** match, and shared vision alongside an ally.
+Not yet verified: behaviour in a real **multiplayer** match, and **multiplayer** shared vision alongside an ally.
 That option was rebuilt in 1.5.0 — it used to give you an ally's vision by taking it away from them — so its earlier confirmation no longer covers the current code.
 It still only affects what your own machine draws, and as always every player must run the identical build.